heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 code `200` (OK).

-The `Content-Type` header tells the client that the content is HTML with the charset `ISO-8859-1`.
+The `Content-Type` header tells the client that the content is HTML with the charset `UTF-8`.

-The `Content-Length` header tells the client that the content is 6111 bytes long.
+The `Set-Cookie` headers are used to set cookies on the client.
+Cookies are used to store information on the client.

 Other headers are used to tell the client how to interpret the content but are not mandatory and some are out of the scope of this course.